souyang/unit-grader/FUTURE_WORK.md

 - Different regions have varying measurement units.
 Localizing a CLI tool ensures that measurement units align with the conventions and expectations of users in specific regions.

 ### Tools available in the market
-- Python's `gettext` module is a popular choice for internationalizing Python programs.
+- Python's [`gettext`](https://docs.python.org/3/library/gettext.html) module is a popular choice for locationzation and internationalizing Python programs.

-- `Babel` is a comprehensive library that supports internationalization and localization in Python
+- [`Babel`](https://babel.pocoo.org/en/latest/intro.html) is a comprehensive library that supports locationzation and internationalizing in Python